macpczone/roundcube-advanced-search/README.md

 After install, 'Advanced search' will show up under the 'more' menu.

-Please use the _'stable'_ brach for deployment.
+Please use the _'stable'_ branch for deployment.

 Advantages: